Smokey Point, Washington: Annexation dispute

 To further complicate things, there was a little-known state law on the books that would have transitioned the annexed territory from the Lakewood School District that served Smokey Point to the school district of the annexing city.
 Being that nearly all of the commercial area of Smokey Point was petitioned to be annexed into Arlington, the loss of such a tax base would have been devastating to the Lakewood School District.
 Local residents in Smokey Point and Lakewood also circulated petitions to incorporate the area as a separate city to preserve the school district's taxing base.

 Because of these issues, local residents in the area formed a group called Save Our Community and Schools (SOCS).
 SOCS worked tirelessly with their local state representatives to change the law to protect the Lakewood School District.
 Those efforts were successful, and the Lakewood School District remains intact today.

 After receiving much input from the local community with the desire to keep their community intact, SOCS filed a Notice of Intent for Incorporation, which would create the City of Smokey Point-Lakewood.
 The proposal was put on hold, however, since state law mandated that incorporations cannot occur while an annexation involving land in the same area is still pending.

 After years of controversial court battles, lawsuits, redrawn boundaries, and strong opposition by the residential community, the annexation question was finally resolved in 1999, when the City of Arlington annexed the northeast portion of Smokey Point.
 The actual land annexed was but a small percentage of the originally-petitioned area, due to the redrawn urban growth boundaries.
 As a result of the annexation, the effort to keep the Smokey Point community intact ended, along with the hopes of incorporation.
 As expected, in the years since then, the southern and western portions of Smokey Point have been annexed into the City of Marysville.

-Recent commercial growth
+Commercial growth

-There has been substantial commercial growth in Smokey Point in recent years.
-Most recently, the western side of Smokey Point (within the City of Marysville) has received much of this growth.
-In late 2006, the commercial area called "Lakewood Crossing" opened, just west of the Interstate 5 exit to Smokey Point (exit 206), with Costco and Target, and Red Robin as the first tenants to open.
-Best Buy, Office Depot, and Petco are among some of the other businesses located here.
-On the eastern side of Smokey Point (within the City of Arlington), a Wienerschnitzel and Taco Del Mar restaurant opened in May 2007, a Wal-Mart opened in Winter 2010 and in 2011 Smokey Point Bakery Cafe opened.
+There has been substantial commercial growth in Smokey Point.
+The western side of Smokey Point (within the City of Marysville) has received much of this growth.
+In late 2006, the commercial area called "Lakewood Crossing" opened, just west of the Interstate 5 exit to Smokey Point (exit 206).

 A stretch of Smokey Point Boulevard was developed into an auto row in the late 2010s, with several car dealerships relocating from Marysville.
-Several industrial warehouses are under construction in the neighborhood, including an Amazon distribution center.
+Plans for a major industrial center in the neighborhood were formed in the 1990s and 2000s by the cities of Arlington and Marysville.
+The Cascade Industrial Center was established in 2019 and designates 4,000 acre near Smokey Point for industrial and manufacturing uses.
+Several industrial warehouses were constructed in the early 2020s, including an Amazon distribution center, a Tesla warehouse, and a Frito-Lay distribution center.